Ranked voting: Resurgence of ranked voting in the 2020s

 In the early 2020s, the use of contingent ranked votes saw a comeback in the United States.
-STV, for a time used only in Cambridge, Massachusetts, was adopted by Portland, Maine, and several other American cities beginning in 2022.
+STV, for a time used only in Cambridge, Massachusetts, was adopted by Portland, Oregon, and several other American cities beginning in 2022.

 Single-winner ranked voting (specifically instant-runoff voting) is used to elect politicians in the states of Maine and Alaska.
-In November 2016, the voters of Maine narrowly passed Question 5, approving ranked-choice voting (instant-runoff voting) for all elections.
-This was first put to use in 2018, marking the inaugural use of ranked votes in a statewide election in the United States (when Maine's statewide vote tally was used to determine the two at-large electoral college seats).
+In November 2016, the voters of Maine narrowly passed Question 5, approving instant-runoff voting for all elections.
+This was first put to use in 2018, marking the inaugural use of ranked votes in a statewide election in the United States.
+(Maine's statewide vote tally was used to determine the two state-wide electoral college seats.)

-In November 2020, Alaska voters passed Measure 2, bringing ranked choice voting (instant-runoff voting) into use from 2022.
+In November 2020, Alaska voters passed Measure 2, bringing instant-runoff voting into use from 2022.
 After a series of electoral pathologies in Alaska's 2022 congressional special election, a poll found 54% of Alaskans supported a repeal of the system.
-This included a third of the voters who had supported Peltola, the ultimate winner in the election.
+This included a third of the voters who had supported Mary Peltola, the ultimate winner in the election.
 However, a referendum on the issue in 2024 saw a narrow majority in favour of retention of IRV.

 Some local elections in New Zealand use the multi-winner single transferable vote system.
 STV is also used to elect local authorities in Scotland and Ireland.

 Nauru uses a rank-weighted positional method called the Dowdall system.

 Equal-ranked ballots

-In voting with ranked ballots, a tied or equal-rank ballot is one where multiple candidates receive the same rank or rating.
-In instant runoff and first-preference plurality, such ballots are generally rejected; however, in social choice theory some election systems assume equal-ranked ballots are "split" evenly between all equal-ranked candidates (e.g. in a two-way tie, each candidate receives half a vote).
-Other election systems, the Borda count and the Condorcet method, can use different rules for handling equal-rank ballots.
-These rules produce different mathematical properties and behaviors, particularly under strategic voting.
+In voting with a ranked ballot, a tied or equal-rank ballot is one where two or more candidates receive the same rank or rating.
+In instant runoff and first-past-the-post, such ballots are generally rejected as the intent of the voter is unclear.
+However, in social choice theory, some election systems assume equal-ranked ballots are "split" evenly between the equal-ranked candidates (e.g. in a two-way tie, each candidate receives half a vote).
+The Borda count and the Condorcet method can handle equal-rank ballots differently than simply splitting a vote.
+Different rules produce different mathematical properties and behaviors, particularly under strategic voting.

+Truncated ballots

+When a voter does not rank all the candidates, the ballot is called truncated or partial.
+In IRV and STV, a truncated ballot may become exhausted once all candidates it ranks have been eliminated.
+Voters may be forced to truncate in a jurisdiction that limits the number of allowed rankings or may truncate voluntarily because they lack information about lesser‑known candidates or are indifferent toward them.
+Truncation can also be used deliberately as a strategy, with the most extreme case being bullet voting.
+This can give rise to a Burr dilemma in which a voter helps a less‑preferred candidate by withholding later preferences.